telehash/blockname/README.md

 A custom TLD is formed by public blockname resolvers advertising their existence to each other via binary hints and building a distributed hashtable (DHT) index for the TLD from those advertisements.
 The DHT index is then used to dynamically resolve any names that did not have a hint in the blockchain, allowing for ephemeral and alternative uses on that TLD that do not require a transaction per name.

-## Hostname Hints `*`
+## Host Hints `*!`

-A hostname hint is a direct mapping of an exact hostname to an IP address, no additional queries are done and an answer is returned immediately to the query.
-Any matching domain hints are authorative and checked first, hostname hints are only used when there is no domain hint.
+A host hint is a direct mapping of an exact hostname to an IP address, an answer is returned immediately to any query with the given IP.

+Any matching domain or TLD hints are authorative and checked first, hostname hints are only used when there is no other answer.

-* Any OP_RETURN starting with `*` where the second byte is alphanumeric ([a-z] or [0-9])
+* Any OP_RETURN starting with `*!`
-* followed by up to 31 valid domain name characters with any number of labels
+* followed by up to 30 valid domain name characters with any number of labels
 * followed by a required 8 characters of the IPv4 address in hex

 Examples:

-* `test.domain.tld` A `192.168.0.1` => hint `*test.domain.tldc0a80001`
+* `test.domain.tld` A `192.168.0.1` => hint `*!test.domain.tldc0a80001`
-* `test.name` A `1.2.3.4` => hint `*test.name01020304`
+* `test.name` A `1.2.3.4` => hint `*!test.name01020304`
-* `some.host.jeremie.com` A `208.68.163.251` => hint `*some.host.jeremie.comd044a3fb`
+* `some.host.jeremie.com` A `208.68.163.251` => hint `*!some.host.jeremie.comd044a3fb`

-## Name Server Hints `*.`
+## Domain Hints `*.`

-Textual Name-Server (NS) hints are used to match one or more given queries to an included IP and port.
-Any DNS query including or matching the suffix/domain will be sent to the specified IP:port and any answers returned verbatim and cached.
+Domain hints are used to match one or more given queries to a name server IP and port.
+Any DNS query including or matching the suffix/domain will be forwarded to the hint's IP:port and any answers returned verbatim and cached.

+A domain hint is only matched if there is no TLD answer.

 * any OP_RETURN starting with `*.`
-* followed by up to 26 valid [domain name](http://en.wikipedia.org/wiki/Domain_name) characters that must include at least two labels (name.tld)
+* followed by up to 26 valid [domain name](http://en.wikipedia.org/wiki/Domain_name) characters that must include two labels (name.tld)
 * followed by a required 8 characters that are always the IPv4 address octets hex encoded, this address is used as the dns server to forward the query to
 * followed by a required 4 characters that are the port of the DNS server in hex (network byte order uint16_t)